pustotnik/zenmake/docs/buildconf-taskparams.rst

     If it's False then current task will not be used at all.
     By default it is True.

-    It has sense mostly to use with
+    It makes sense mostly to use with
     :ref:`selectable parameters<buildconf-select>` or with
     :ref:`byfilter<buildconf-byfilter>`.
 With this parameter you can make a build task which can be used, for example, on Linux only or for specific toolchain